igomez19-lgt/code_rocha2/README.md

-# Numerical Calibration of Basalt Specimens using ANSYS Modal Analysis
+# Numerical Calibration of Rock Specimens Based on ANSYS Modal Analysis

 ---